 Mama, may you know all your sacrifices, both big and small, add up.
 May you know your selfless devotion to your children makes our world a little kinder day by day.
 May you know the joy that comes from motherhood—and the heartaches.

-Mama, you are a warm embrace on a horrible day, you are the cheers of delight on the sidelines, you are the emergency contact, you are the giver of snacks, you are the Tooth Fairy/Easter Bunny/Santa Claus (you are the one that makes holidays happen), you are there when everything falls apart.
+Mama, you are a warm embrace on a horrible day, you are the cheers of delight on the sidelines, you are the emergency contact, you are the giver of snacks, you are the maker of holiday magic, you are there when everything falls apart.

 You are love.